serverless/serverless/README.md

 **Under-Construction!
 Please contribute, or go for a swim while we finish this.
 The water is nice...**

-This stack uses new tools from Amazon Web Services to completely redefine how to build scalable and cheap web apps.
+This stack uses new tools from Amazon Web Services to completely redefine how to build massively scalable and cheap web applications.

+The goals of JAWS:

+ - **Use No Servers:** Never deal with scaling/deploying/maintaing/monitoring servers again.
+ -  **Isolated Components:** The JAWS back-end is comprised entirely of AWS Lambda Functions.
+You can develop/update/configure each separately without affecting any other part of your application.
+Your app never goes down...
+Only individual API routes can go down.
+ - **Scale Infinitely:**  A back-end comprised of Lambda functions comes with a ton of concurrency and you can easily enable multi-region redundancy.
+ - **Be Cheap As Possible:**  Lambda functions run only when they are called, and you only pay for when they are run.

 JAWS features no servers, no containers, just a back-end comprised of Lambda functions and some tools to help you maintain them.
 [enter link description here](https://github.com/servant-app/JAWS/wiki/Set-Up-Guide)